Disabled Facilities Grants (DFG)

-- Assessment by an Occupational Therapist to consider if equipment or an adaptation is "necessary and appropriate" to meet your needs or if there are other ways of managing your situation.
+- Assessment by an Occupational Therapist to consider ways of managing your situation and if equipment or an adaptation is "necessary and appropriate" to meet your needs.

 - The council will decide if any proposed work is "reasonable and practical" for the property, given its age, layout and condition.
 If your property is unsuitable for the adaptations work required, we will help you to look at other options - including moving home.

 - Based on the assessment a panel will consider the requested adaptation.
 If it meets all of the eligibility criteria, it will be approved in principle.